Failing promos in JC, am I going to fail A levels?

 My heart goes out to these poor students for all the stress they have to bear.

 However, don’t forget the opposite can happen!
 Especially for students who do well when their teachers grossly over-estimate their academic performance.

 For example, when students send their exam scripts to me to help them break down their performance, I see egregious errors by the teachers.

 Let me bring up one such example in the following.

 This is an example scenario where the exam question was set by one JC in Singapore.
 The question asks for the student to give an evidence.
 In doing so, such an evidence can then support the scientist …

-In fact, my student correctly do so by dutifully list the evidence.
+In fact, my student correctly do so by dutifully listing the evidence.
 But see what the teacher do in response?